 Hippos live in groups called herds.
 The groups are also known as pods, bloats, and schools.
 A herd generally consists of females and their young and a territorial, breeding male.
 Bachelor males may be solitary or may be part of the herd.
 Herds generally consist of around ten to forty animals but may be much larger.

 Interestingly, the herd breaks up at night when the hippos begin their search for food on land.
 The males aren't territorial while the hippopotamuses are grazing.
 The animals travel individually, except for a mother with a young calf, who travels with her youngster.
 Hippos can move fast when necessary and can outrun humans.

 Hippos are classified as herbivores, or plant eaters.
 Some interesting observations are coming to light, however.
-Researchers have observed hippos eating the dead bodies of baby elephants, impala and even other hippos.
+Researchers have observed hippos eating the dead bodies of baby elephants, impala, and even other hippopotamuses.
 Hippos are thought to be scavengers rather than predators.
-The amount of meat that hippos eat and the frequency of their cannibalism are unknown.
+The amount of meat that they eat and the frequency of their cannibalism are unknown.

 How Hippos Avoid the Heat